acidprime/hiera-eyaml-pkcs11/README.md

 The gem will be build in `.pkg/` directory and can be installed with
     `gem install /path/to/the.gem`

-Add this line to your application's Gemfile:
+or add this line to your application's Gemfile:

     gem 'hiera-eyaml-pkcs11'